Extremal stability for configuration spaces: Stability phenomena

 \subsection{Application to configuration spaces}

-Fix a $d$-manifold $M$ of finite type and write where $v$ and $[v,v]$ are formal parameters of bidegree $(1,d-1)$ and $(2,2d-2)$, respectively, and cohomology is regarded as concentrated in negative degrees and weight $0$ (the reader is reminded that $\mathbb{Q}^w$ denotes the orientation sheaf).
-This bigraded vector space becomes a Lie algebra with bracket defined to be and zero otherwise, where $\alpha$ and $\beta$ are multiplied via the twisted cup product.
+Fix a $d$-manifold $M$, and write where $v$ and $[v,v]$ are formal parameters of bidegree $(1,d-1)$ and $(2,2d-2)$, respectively, and cohomology is regarded as concentrated in negative degrees and weight $0$ (the reader is reminded that $\mathbb{Q}^w$ denotes the orientation sheaf).
+This bigraded vector space becomes a Lie algebra by declaring that the only nonzero components of the bracket are given by the equation where $\alpha$ and $\beta$ are multiplied via the twisted cup product.

 \begin{theorem}[{\cite{Knudsen}}] Let $M$ be a manifold of even dimension $d$.
 There is an isomorphism of bigraded vector spaces \end{theorem}